29 Oct How To Promote a Nightclub Venue

 There are a lot of tips on how to promote a nightclub venue, but it’s important to keep site of two fundamental goals:

-You want to keep these patrons coming back.
+- You want existing patrons coming back

 The latter should be easier, but often isn’t.
 Promoting a nightclub venue requires constant contact, which makes it a natural for social media.
 It’s easier than ever to remind your target audience about what you provide.
 A lot of what looks like intimidating new technologies can be conquered by common sense and a bit of practice.

 For example, mailing lists have been around since the dawn of time, or so it often seems.
 Every club has a list to join that offers a weekly or monthly upcoming events announcements and occasional special offer.
 As you get more information about your patrons every time they register for an event, these lists are even more important.
 You can use them to send email blasts highlighting what will be of interest to that group of subscribers.
 Facebook pages can be used to record your fans and get their instant comments on events they’re planning on or already attended.